 - MS Chemistry Prospectus

-There are 5 placement exam areas (below).
+Entering students are required to take a placement exam administered by the Department of Chemistry and Biochemistry.
+The department offers five examinations (see below).
 All students will take an exam in their area of specialization AND in two other areas of their choice.